SouthernMethodistUniversity/geospatialdata/sections/geospatialdata.md

 * What kinds of data are you working with?
 * Geospatial Data
 * There are many tools for working with geospatial data.
 What is your end goal?
+* Is it important to your project that you analyze your data (processing and/or manipulating your data) or so you just want to create a map/visualization? (presentation of your data).

 ## What is geospatial data
 * ["Spatial literacy is the competent and confident use of maps, mapping, and spatial thinking to address ideas, situations, and problems within daily life, society, and the world around us.](https://www.smu.edu/libraries/fondren/services/gis)